Getting Started with AL

-If you want to change your configuration at a later point in time, choose Add Configuration button on the bottom right side, and then choose one of the available options.
+If you want to change your configuration at a later point in time, you can choose the Add Configuration button on the bottom right side, and then choose one of the available options.

 - Enter the credentials that you provided for the sign-up.

 - Press Ctrl+F5 to deploy and run the extension on your online sandbox tenant.